ShapeNet/LightweightRenderer/README.md

 run `render` and help message appears.

 ### Note:
 Normal smoothing is not enabled.
+This is to avoid bad rendering when surface normals are incorrect.